vnegi10/CryptoDashApp.jl/README.md

     using CryptoDashApp
     run_app(8056, "your key") # where 8056 is the port

-Now, open a new tab and check if you can access http://0.0.0.0:8056/
+Now, open a new tab in your browser and check if you can access http://0.0.0.0:8056/ First plot will take a few seconds to appear, wait patiently!